 ShaoLan and a special guest teach you useful Chinese phrases daily while sharing cultural insights and stories.

-It offers a lot of short, straightforward lessons.
+It offers numerous short, straightforward lessons.
 This is worth checking out.
-You can listen to this Mandarin learning podcast on Spotify, Google Podcast, etc.
+You can listen to this Mandarin learning podcast on Spotify, Google Podcasts, and other platforms.

 7. Mandarin Corner

-This podcast is designed for learners of all levels, focusing on improving listening and comprehension skills.
+This podcast is designed for learners of all levels and focuses on improving listening and comprehension skills.

-This Chinese learning podcast features authentic Mandarin Chinese conversations, with accompanying English translations and vocabulary and grammar explanations.
+This Chinese learning podcast features authentic Mandarin Chinese conversations, with accompanying English translations and explanations of vocabulary and grammar.

 If you intend to take one of the Chinese proficiency tests, you can try Mandarin Corner.
-It comprises a great deal of HSK vocabulary.
+It includes a substantial amount of HSK vocabulary.

 Some of the study materials provided for your studies are needed for the beginner’s Chinese podcasts listed below.